Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Caramel, dark sugar and malty sweet flavors and aromas can be intense, but not cloying, and should complement fruitiness.

-Perceived Hop Aroma & Flavor: Not perceived to very low
+Perceived Hop Aroma & Flavor: Not present to very low

 Perceived Bitterness: Low to medium-low

 Fermentation Characteristics: Perception of alcohol can be strong.
-Complex fruity flavors, such as raisins, dates, figs, grapes and/or plums are often present and may be accompanied by wine-like attributes at low levels.
-Clove-like phenolic flavor and aroma should not be evident.
-Diacetyl and DMS should not be perceived.
+Complex fruity attributes reminiscent of any of raisins, dates, figs, grapes, or plums are often present and may be accompanied by wine-like attributes at low levels.
+Clove-like phenolic flavor and aroma may be present at low to medium-low levels.
+Diacetyl and DMS should not be present.

 Body: Full with creamy mouthfeel